DanieleTancini/danieletancini.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at [University of Perugia](https://www.unipg.it), supervised by [Francesco Bartolucci](https://sites.google.com/site/bartstatistics/).
+I am a research fellow in Statistics at [University of Perugia](https://www.unipg.it).
+I completed my PhD at [University of Perugia](https://www.unipg.it), supervised by [Francesco Bartolucci](https://sites.google.com/site/bartstatistics/).
 I also spent a visting period as a PhD visting student at University College Dublin, School of Mathematics and Statitics, under the supervision of [Riccardo Rastelli](https://sites.google.com/site/riccardoras/).
 My research is focused on Statistics and Computational Statistics.

 Publications
 ======